LouisOuellet/php-api/README.md

     └── UserModel.php
 ```

 * api.php: The api fil is the entry-point of our application.
-It will act as a front-controller of our application.
+It will initiate the controller being called in our application.
 * config/config.php: The config file holds the configuration information of our API.
 Mainly, it will hold the database credentials.
 But you could use it to store other configurations.
 * Controller/: This directory will contain all of your controllers.
 * Controller/UserController.php: the User controller file which holds the necessary application code to entertain REST API calls.
 Mainly the methods that can be called.